macklinu/matches/README.md

 - ✅ May improve clarity as an alternative to writing many if statements in a function
 - ❌ Slower execution than a plain old function
+- 🤷‍♂️ Still can execute millions of times per second per the benchmark, so probably not a big deal unless you _really_ need blazing speeds

 ## Development